Lexus LBX Review 2024

 Comfort and design: Lexus LBX interior

-"As you’d expect from a Lexus, the interior of the LBX is pretty good, though interestingly it’s the cloth-covered Urban model that seems to fare better in terms of offering comfort and sound-deadening."
+"As you’d expect from a Lexus, the interior of the LBX is pretty good, although interestingly, it’s the cloth-upholstered Urban model that seems to fare better in terms of offering comfort and sound-deadening."

 There are plenty of trim options, with multiple colour and stitching variants, all of which work to good effect.
-Where black and grey plastic have been used the standard is generally impressive, with only cubby holes in the doors feeling a bit sub-par.
+Where black and grey plastic have been used, the standard is generally impressive, with only the cubby holes in the doors feeling a bit sub-par.

-Buy a Lexus and you immediately enter a world that calls on Japanese inspiration to make its mark felt.
-There’s what Lexus calls an Omotenashi-inspired cabin with a Tazuna cockpit design that oozes quality for the most part.
-Admittedly, the premium edge starts to slip as you prod and tap deeper down into the cabin area, but generally the quality and finish found inside and out of the LBX is top class.
-Ambient lighting, with up to 50 different colour options in premium editions, help set the scene nicely too.
+Buy a Lexus and you immediately enter a world that calls on Japanese inspiration to create the desired effect.
+There’s what Lexus calls an Omotenashi-inspired cabin, with a Tazuna cockpit design - whatever that means - that oozes quality for the most part.
+Admittedly, the premium edge starts to slip as you prod and tap deeper down into the cabin area, but generally the quality and finish found inside and out of the LBX is top-class.
+Ambient lighting, with up to 50 different colour options in premium editions, helps set the scene nicely too.

 The interior of the Lexus LBX is a nice place to be, with a 12.3-inch digital instrument binnacle and a 9.8-inch central touchscreen featuring Lexus Link Connect, which sits in the middle of the dashboard.

 There’s compatibility with Apple CarPlay and Android Auto, plus the option of a digital key subscription that lets up to five users both unlock and start the car.
-The 13-speaker audio system from Mark Levinson, though the entry-level Urban model only sports a six-speaker setup.
+The 13-speaker audio system from Mark Levinson that you get on the Takumi models sounds fab, although the rest of the range only gets a six-speaker setup.
 Meanwhile, there are front and rear USB ports on the plusher models, with just a front USB for the base-level Urban edition.

 The Lexus LBX is the Japanese brand’s smallest car to date and is therefore well suited to the needs of urban dwellers.
 It’s easy to drive around town thanks to its compact dimensions and a tight turning circle.

 However, the trade-off is that the LBX is quite small inside.
-If you’ve got the seats right back this isn’t much of an issue up front, but sitting in the back means you’ll either want to be very small or happy to feel squashed in.
+This isn’t much of an issue up front, provided you have the seats slid at least most of the way back, but if you're sitting in the back, you're going to feel quite cramped unless you're a pre-teen.

-The Lexus LBX therefore works for families with small kids or couples with no kids at all, even though it’s officially a five-seat vehicle.
-Similarly, the boot space isn’t too generous either.
-Most models get 402 litres, although cars with all-wheel drive see that shrink to just 317 litres.
+The Lexus LBX therefore works for families with small kids, or couples with no kids at all, even though it’s officially a five-seat vehicle.
+Similarly, the boot space isn’t too generous, either.
+Most models get around 330 litres, although cars with all-wheel drive see that shrink to around 250 litres.
 For comparison, you’ll get 456 litres in the Ford Puma and 452 litres in the Volvo XC40.
-Fold down the back seats, which are split 60/40, and that space expands to 994 litre
+Fold down the back seats, which are split 60/40, and that space expands to 994 litres.

 Handling and ride quality: What is the Lexus LBX like to drive?